Dearex/dome_keeper_seeder/README.md

 DOs:
 - You can resize the window at any time.
 It is recommended to resize it before starting generation
-- You can quit the generation by pressing CTRL + C at any time.
-Or just end the scipt
+- You can quit the generation by pressing CTRL + C at any time in the script window.
+Or just close/end the script
 - You can have the window in the background or on another virtual desktop.
 If it is minimized the script will automatially activate it.

 DONTs: